jm2145/web-app/README.md

-# BrainWave: Collaborative Brainstorming Platform
+# DreamWeave: Collaborative Brainstorming Platform

 BrainWave is a powerful, all-in-one collaborative brainstorming platform designed to bring students, teachers, artists, and business professionals together to generate innovative ideas and solutions.
 With virtual meeting features and a wide range of tools at your disposal, BrainWave empowers you to collaborate seamlessly, unlocking the full potential of your creative endeavors.